canonical/microk8s/README.md

 - **ingress**: Create an ingress controller.
 - **gpu**: Expose GPU(s) to microk8s by enabling the nvidia-docker runtime and nvidia-device-plugin-daemonset.
 Requires NVIDIA drivers to already be installed on the host system.
 - **istio**: Deploy the core [Istio](https://istio.io/) services.
 You can use the `microk8s.istioctl` command to mange your deployments.
-- **registry**: Deploy a docker private registry with a cluster IP of `10.152.183.254` on port `5000`.
-If you intend to use this private registry we recommend you enable it as soon as posible so you do not risk a cluster IP conflict.
+- **registry**: Deploy a docker private registry and expose it on `localhost:32000`.
 The storage addon will be enabled as part of this addon.

 ### Stopping and Restarting microk8s